lodeguns/Elegans-AI-Artificial-Connectomic-Networks/README.md

 **Source Code Availability**

-The Tensorflow/Keras or Pytorch code is distributed under Apache License 2.0 for research collaborations or R&D business partnerships with our research group.
+The Pytorch code will be distributed under Apache License 2.0.
 If you are interested follow the [Request form](https://forms.gle/N2aKJN6HDzg5eLQa7).